Celestial Regge theory: Regge limit

 with

 For the Regge limit, we will be interested in the $t$-channel expansion, which reads

 where

-We stress that the two different expansion simply gives two different ways of expanding the amplitude but they do not alter the external kinematics which is fixed.
+We stress that the two different expansion simply gives two different ways of expanding the amplitude but they do not alter the external kinematics which is fixed, see figure \ref{fig:s-and-t-froissaart-gribov} for a schematic representation.

 Even though we are considering massless particles, we retain the standard notation.
 Here, $J$ denotes the helicity, and $P_J(z)$ are the partial-wave eigenfunctions of the little group $SO(2)$, see appendix \ref{Appx: Details on the Froissart-Gribov expansion} for details.
 We refer to $a_J(s)$ and $a_J(t)$ as partial amplitudes, with the overall factor of $2$ accounting for helicity degeneracy.

 The coefficients $a_J(t)$ encode the exchange of multi-particle resonance states with spin $J$.
 Exploiting the orthogonality of the partial waves, we can invert \eqref{eq Partial wave expansion t-channel} to obtain